 The Cloud Monitoring Service (CMS) is one of the central services provided in Horizon Cloud.
 The CMS gives you the ability to monitor capacity, usage, and health within and across your fleet of cloud-connected pods, regardless of the deployment environments in which those individual pods reside.
 Whether a cloud-connected pod lives on-premises, in VMware Cloud on AWS, or in Microsoft Azure, the Cloud Monitoring Service obtains the capacity, health, and usage-related data from the pod and presents that data to you within the Horizon Cloud Administration Console.
-The Horizon Cloud Administration Console is your single pane of glass for working with your Horizon Cloud tenant's fleet of cloud-connected pods.
+That console is your single pane of glass for working with your tenant's fleet of cloud-connected pods.
 The CMS feeds data into the various Dashboard page's tabs to help you see overall health and drill-down into the health, capacity, and usage metrics at various levels.
-The CMS also provides the data for many of the reporting views within the Administration Console's Reports page, as well as within the user cards, in which you perform help desk operations to support your individual end users.
+The CMS also provides the data for many of the reporting views within the console's Reports page, as well as within the user cards, in which you perform help desk operations to support your individual end users.

-Before you can use the Administration Console for all of the visibility, health monitoring, and help desk features that the CMS provides, you must have in your Horizon Cloud environment a minimum of the following:
+Before you can use the console for all of the visibility, health monitoring, and help desk features that the CMS provides, you must have in your tenant environment a minimum of the following:

 - One cloud-connected pod.